 To build the application, on the Run menu, select Run 'app'.
 The Select Deployment Target dialog box appears.

 Select your device, and then select OK to deploy the application to the device.

 The Speech Devices SDK example application starts and displays the following options:

-If you get certificate failures when you use the Speech service, make sure that your device has the correct date and time:
+If you get certificate failures when using the Speech Services, make sure that your device has the correct date and time: